oeco28/SEIR-MODEL-COVID19/README.md

-# Description of SEIR-MODEL to try to understand the epidemic in WA.
+# Description of SEIR-MODEL to try to understand the SARS-CoV-2 epidemic.

 This attempt was born out of curiosity of what would be expected for Pullman, WA were I reside.
 I have since expanded it in collaboration with Ben Kerr